sandialabs/WecOptTool/.github/CONTRIBUTING.md

 ## Pull Requests
   1. Create a fork of WecOptTool
   2. Create a branch for the specific issue
   3. Add desired code modifications.
-Put a note in the [Changelog](https://github.com/SNL-WaterPower/WecOptTool/blob/main/CHANGES.md).
 For enhancements add to documentation.
 Add or modify a test.
 Make sure all tests pass and documentation builds.
 Follow style guide above.
   4. Do a pull request, and give admins edit access.
 [Link to any open issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) and add relevant tags.
+Use a concise but descriptive PR title, as this will be part of the [release notes](https://github.com/SNL-WaterPower/WecOptTool/releases) for the next version.

 ## Tests
 There are a series of unit and integration tests defined in the `tests` directory.